liyilin96/kit/pull-image/README.md

 sonobuoy gen default-image-config > custom-repo-config.yaml
 ```
 - and edit it referring to your private regristry
-- that means, config cri(docker/containerd) registry dependency in all your cluster node
+- that means, config cri(docker/containerd) registry dependency on all your cluster node
 2. start up sonobuoy
 ```sh
 sonobuoy run  --mode=certified-conformance  \